vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   * Passwords are normally stored in /etc/shadow, which is not readable by users.
 However, historically, they were stored in the world-readable file /etc/passwd along with all account information.
   * For backward compatibility, if a password hash is present in the second column in /etc/passwd, it takes precedence over the one in /etc/shadow.
-  * Historically, an empty second field in /etc/passwd means that the account has no password, i.e. anybody can log in without a password (used for guest accounts).
+  * Also, an empty second field in /etc/passwd means that the account has no password, i.e. anybody can log in without a password (used for guest accounts).
 This is sometimes disabled.
   * If passwordless accounts are disabled, you can put the hash of a password of your choice.
 You can use the crypt function to generate password hashes, for example

    ::